waqarabbas123/React-Netflix-Clone/README.md

-Using the javascript laibrary of JavaScript react js i make a clone website of netflix for pc's only.
+Using the library of javascript react js i can make a clon website of netflix.